Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Create_UAN_Boot_Images.md

 8. Create a branch using the imported branch from the installation to customize the UAN image.

     This will be reported in the `cray-product-catalog` Kubernetes ConfigMap in the `configuration.import_branch` key under the UAN section.
+The format is cray/uan/PRODUCT\_VERSION.
 In this guide, an `integration` branch is used for examples, but the name can be any valid git branch name.

     ```bash
-    ncn-m001# git checkout -b integration origin/integration
+    ncn-m001# git checkout -b integration && git merge cray/uan/PRODUCT_VERSION
     Switched to a new branch 'integration'
     Already up to date.
     ```